Today’s non-clinical spotlight focuses on Nancy Beckley, who went from recreational therapist to rehab compliance superstar and entrepreneur.

 What is some advice you can give non-clinical therapy professionals, now that you have worked in both sides?

 Be very careful how you enter the field of telehealth.
-I have seen a lot of companies out there who are not on the up and up with billing, coding, and documentation, and many are not HIPAA-compliant.
+I have seen a lot of companies out there who are not on the up and up with billing, medical coding, and documentation, and many are not HIPAA-compliant.

 Sure, there are plenty of teletherapists out there who are in compliance.
 The Hartford Healthcare system in CT has its PT department offering some telehealth.
 And these types of systems are generally compliant; within a large hospital structure, there is generally legal vetting.
 The program is great.